 “It all begins with a bit of fluff and a lot of imagination!”

 My original artwork pieces have over 50 fine layers of wool and other textural pieces to add depth and realism.
 I have always been inspired by nature and wildlife and love to see how much detail I can create using wool.
 The pieces I create now are very similar to the watercolour paintings I created when I was younger.
-I sell my original felted artworks, needle felted whimsical animal & bird sculptures, wet felted vases and bowls, flower brooches and more.
-Recently I have started having prints made of some of my originals and I enjoy using those graphics to make gifts with such as mugs, key rings and bags.
+I have my artwork professionally photographed now so that I can offer giclee prints.
+I also use those graphics to design gifts with such as cushions, glass worktop savers, mugs and coasters.

 My education degree and experience working in classrooms allows me to easily teach felting to people of all ages and abilities.
 I teach regular workshops at Stamford Arts Centre, Riverside Beads in Market Deeping and private classes in my home studio.
 I often get invited to WIs, schools, craft groups and other art centres to teach.
 Wet Felting classes are great for everybody and I have taught people from 3 years old to 102 and everyone in between.
 People of all abilities can create with wool.
 I design the classes and the methods of felting so that they are accessible to everyone and so that people are proud of what they are bringing home.

 In 2019 I started working on a series of pieces inspired by Barnsdale Gardens, Rutland.
 I met a group of my artist friends there once a month in 2019 and we would wander around the gardens, taking photographs.
 We then rented the studio there and spent the rest of the day making.
 Almost all the pieces I made last year have sold.
 This year I started doing the same, I wasn’t able to go in February but every other month I have gone and taken photos and then came home and created one or more pieces.